 - Integration of the dog as a whole (bonus content)

 - Soft tissue theory and application;

 - Creating treatment plans, home management advice and considerations,

 In addition to the above online content, MCP students will attend a 3-4 day high quality practicum, to consolidate learning, review and practice all assessments and techniques, and complete their summative clinical assessments.

 Guided Learning Hours are the numbers of hours that a student spends “being taught” by the lecturers.
-This number will be confirmed to prospective students once the whole programme has been completed and uploaded to our new online platform (which is due to be July 2020). but to give students some idea, those interested in the Masterclass Pathway, will have to complete 16 online modules, plus home study, practical exploration, critical reflection and live clinic attendance and assessment.
+This number will be confirmed to prospective students once the whole programme has been completed and uploaded to our new online platform.
+But, to give students some idea, those interested in the Masterclass Pathway, will have to complete 16 online modules, 6 consolidation webinars, plus self directed study, practical exploration, critical reflection and live clinic attendance and assessment.

 Level of teaching and learning:

 The Masterclass Pathway has been written in line with UK Level 6-7 postgraduate educational criteria to guarantee that our students are ensured a course of good standing.
 This means that students will be expected to think autonomously and critically throughout and have successfully completed both online and practical/viva assessments.
 This is the only pathway where successful students will be awarded formal certification by the AOI/ESO.
 The other pathways will only activate a document of completion (online only) or a certificate of attendance (OEIP), unless OEIP students upgrade to complete the required practical element and successfully complete all assessments.

 The Masterclass Pathway has been written and created in-line with 30 HE credits – that being 300 total hours of taught and self-directed learning, (plus assessment), to complete the entire pathway.